(Grant Applications currently suspended but you can still register an expression of interest lower down this page)

 However, funding is limited and business owners are advised to submit their expressions of interest now to avoid missing out.

-Shopkeepers and commercial landlords interested in applying for a Shop Front Improvement Scheme grant can apply here
+Shopkeepers and commercial landlords interested in registering an interest for a Shop Front Improvement Scheme grant can register here

 For those of you interested in finding out more about historic shopfronts please go to https://historicengland.org.uk/services-skills/training-skills/online-training/webinars/recordings/webinar-on-reinstating-historic-shopfronts-with-grant-aid/